Kikobeats/js-mythbusters/workflow/lookup-table.md

 }
 ```

-`switch` is more or less the same (maybe more semantic and more structured code).
-But the point is makes the reduce the path size.
+## Index lookups

-Better use a direct match approach based in object/array index:
+It's better to use a direct match approach using object/array index lookups:

 ```js
 var lookupTable = {